lfreese/lfreese.github.io/_pages/home.md

 header:
   image: /assets/images/IMG_7454.jpeg
   image_description: sunset view over a beach with a hill of california wildflowers in the foreground
-  caption: Sunset at Crystal Cove, CA-- 10 mins from UCI
+  caption: Sunset at Crystal Cove, CA
   tagline: Climate, Pollution, Solutions

 ---